Spiider2020/form-sendmail/README.md

 ```
 From your front-end create a /post request to the /send route of the api ( ex. https<span></span>://yourapidomain.com/send ).

 **Some email providers will not allow the connection.
-You can SMTP relays as a workaround.**
+You can use SMTP relays as a workaround.**